Chaucer Curriculum 2019-20

 The National Curriculum is delivered using an integrated topic approach and assessed using National Curriculum statements as a basis to ensure coverage and progression throughout the school.
 The more able are challenged further in their learning and children who find aspects of their learning more difficult are appropriately supported so that they too are enabled to experience success.
 National requirements and school requirements are mapped out as a whole school and then individual year groups plan the curriculum for their pupils accordingly.
 The curriculum is underpinned by the school’s Core Values and these are taught on their own and through other areas of the curriculum, including assemblies.
 The spiritual, moral, social and cultural development of our pupils and their understanding of the core values of our society are woven through the curriculum.

 The mathematics curriculum is currently delivered through a framework developed by consultants and coordinators within the Local Authority and supported by the White Rose Scheme of Work.
 We are currently developing a teaching for mastery curriculum which enables children to develop their reasoning, investigative and problem solving skills.
+Children are challenged to master key arithmatic skills throughout the key stages in order to give them the confidence and strategies to complete more complex number problems.

 The core subjects are taught in mixed ability groups in Key Stage 1 and Lower Key Stage 2 but there is targeted ability grouping in Upper Key Stage 2.
 In all year groups there are small group interventions in order to support pupils in gaining the key skills to become successful readers, writers and mathematicians.